Hema-mv/SBA-318-Express-Server-Application/Job-board/README.md

 ## Features

+- View a list of users
+- Add new User
+- Manage existing User
+- Delete user

 - View a list of job applications
-- Add new job applications
-- Manage existing job applications

-- View a list of job applications
-- Add new job applications
+- Add new job application
-- Manage existing job applications
+- Delete job application

-- View a list of job applications
+- View a list of jobs
-- Add new job applications
+- Add new job
-- Manage existing job applications
+- Manage existing job

 ## Installation